fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Note that the reverse (`str.Length > 0 && str <> null`) would give a warning, because we attempt to dereference before the `null` check.
 This would only hold with AND checks.
 More generally, if the boolean expression to the left of the dereference involves a `x <> null` check, then the dereference is safe.

-#### Likely unsupported: boolean-based checks for null that lack an annotation
+#### Likely unsupported: boolean-based checks for null that lack handlesnull decoration

 Generally speaking, beyond highly-specialized cases, we cannot guarantee non-nullability that is checked via a boolean.
 Consider the following: